o3de/o3de.org/content/docs/user-guide/gems/reference/kythera-ai/kythera-ai-gem-setup.md

 ## Add the Kythera Gem to a project

-1. Create a new project following the guide [intro to project configuration](/docs/welcome-guide/get-started/project-config).
+1. Create a new project following the guide to [Project Creation with O3DE](/docs/welcome-guide/create).

 1. Add `Kythera` to your project's `enabled_gems.cmake` file, which can be found in the `Code` subdirectory of the project.